libavg/libavg/sphinxdoc/player.rst

             .. deprecated:: 1.5
                 Use :func:`enableMultitouch()` instead.

-        .. py:method:: assumePhysicalScreenDimensions(sizeInMM)
+        .. py:method:: assumePixelsPerMM(ppmm)

-            Tells the system to assume a size for the physical screen, overriding operating system information.
-The parameter is the size in millimeters as a :py:class:`Point2D`.
+            Tells the system to assume a resolution for the physical screen, overriding operating system information.
+The parameter is the number of pixels per millimeter as a :samp:`float`.
 This function affects the values returned by :py:meth:`getPhysicalScreenDimensions` and :py:meth:`getPixelsPerMM`.
 It is
-            useful for situations in which the OS cannot know the size (e.g. projectors) and when the automatic functions return wrong values (which happens, unfortunately, because of operating system deficiencies).
+            useful for situations in which the OS cannot know the resolution (e.g. projectors) and when the automatic functions return wrong values (which happens, unfortunately, because of operating system deficiencies).

         .. py:method:: clearInterval(id) -> bool